Source Tab

 Manual Gain

 Enable this switch to manually set the Gain and IF Gain, otherwise the RTL-SDR driver will automatically set these values.
+Refer to the Gain Controls section for more information about the specific gain stages.

 External RTL-SDR Server